shaythuram/Library_Project/README.md

 getremainingnumofbooks : Check how many books of said title remains.<br>
 Borrow : Borrow Book.<br>
 Return : Return Book.<br>

-returnCatalogue : List books in library , returns an array of titles.
+returnCatalogue : List books in library , returns an array of titles. # Removed

+listBooks : Returns a Struct Catlogue.
+Struct contains an array of strings and a bool called flag.
+The flag is always  false so we can filter that out from the JS side with an if else clause.